Churchill College, Cambridge: Chapel

-Crick had agreed to become a fellow on the basis that no chapel be placed at Churchill.
-A donation was later made by Lord Beaumont of Whitley to Churchill College for the establishment of one, and the majority of fellows voted in favour of it.
-Sir Winston Churchill wrote to him saying that no-one need enter the chapel unless they wished to do so, and therefore it did not need to be a problem.
-Crick, in short order, replied with a letter dated 12 October 1961 accompanied by a cheque for 10 guineas saying that, if that were the case, the enclosed money should be used for the establishment of a brothel.
-This story was repeated by Crick in an interview with Matt Ridley (Crick's biographer), quotes from which are reported in The Daily Telegraph.
+The matter came to a head in 1960 when a donation was made by Lord Beaumont of Whitley, which was intended to cover the entire cost of building a chapel for the College, thereby removing one of the principal objections that funds could be better spent elsewhere.
+The majority of fellows voted in favour of accepting Lord Beaumont’s gift.
+The move infuriated no one more than Francis Crick, who resigned as a fellow of the College in 1961 in direct response.
+Crick claimed that he had agreed to become a fellow on the basis that no chapel would be placed at the College.
+Churchill wrote to Crick saying that no-one need enter the chapel unless they wished to do so, and therefore it did not need to be a problem.
+Crick replied with a letter accompanied by a cheque for 10 guineas saying that, if that were the case, the enclosed money should be used for the establishment of a brothel.